tscheepers/Wikipedia-Summary-Dataset/README.md

 Dataset construction
 -----

 The dataset was constructed using a script that calls Wikipedia API for every page with their `page_id`.
-The correct way to construct summaries without any unwanted artifacts is the [TextExtracts](https://www.mediawiki.org/wiki/Extension:TextExtracts) extension.
+The correct way to construct summaries without any unwanted artifacts is constructing them by using the [TextExtracts](https://www.mediawiki.org/wiki/Extension:TextExtracts) extension.
 So the API call we used, also uses the TextExtracts extension to create the summaries or introductions.
 As you can imagine, this takes quite a while.

 The actual downloading is done using `download.py` and stores the raw JSON output of the API in a separate folder.
 Afterwards the script `process.py` can combine all these API responses into two big files, i.e. a `.txt` file and a `.vocab` file.